edwardGunawan/Personal-Blog/_posts/2021-02-28-why-you-should-always-design-your-api-declaratively-instead-of-imperative.md

 ## In Practice
 Ultimately, the higher the abstraction you reach for your API, the more declarative your API will be.
 All low-level API exposes the verb you want to call, and we cannot encapsulate a higher-level abstraction API without having the imperative API.
 In other words, an imperative API needs to exist to encapsulate the API into a declarative one.

-If you want to make your API more declarative, put config on your API to abstract your further.
+If you want to make your API more declarative, put config on your API for further abstraction.

 Usually, declarative API will abstract certain aspects by giving you some fault-tolerant functionality underneath, so you don't have to account for that.